bennetthub500/personal/cv.md

 **Technical Writer (Open Source volunteer), SaltStack** September 2022 - current
-- Contributed to reference docs and developed text and docstring-based documentation templates for Python modules - their functions are similar to API calls - for SaltStack, a remote execution and configuration management product
+- Contributed to reference docs and developed text and docstring-based documentation templates for Python modules for SaltStack, a remote execution and configuration automation product for cloud infrastructure and DevOps

 **Technical Writer, Kick Designs**
 August 2021 - August 2022, San Francisco, CA